Notice of Pre-AIA or AIA Status

 Applying or using the judicial exception in some other meaningful way beyond generally linking the use of the judicial exception to a particular technological environment, such that the claim as a whole is more than a drafting effort designed to monopolize the exception, as discussed in MPEP § 2106.05(e).

-The claim that a system is integrated into a practical application through the technical improvement of modalities which provide better images with more visible target sites is addressed above.
-The amendment, alone and in combination with other limitations in the claim, reinforces the abstract idea, a certain method of organizing activity, which was determined to be specifically managing personal behavior or interaction between people.
+The claim of a practical application through the technical improvement of modalities which provide better images with more visible target sites is addressed as part of the abstract.
+This part of the amendment, alone and in combination with other limitations in the claim, reinforces the abstract idea, a certain method of organizing activity, which was determined to be specifically managing personal behavior or interaction between people.
 The visibility limitation is part of the abstract idea, and is specifically managing interaction between people.
 Even as an additional element, if an additional element does little more, alone or in combination with other additional elements, but point to yet another example of judicial exception than the additional element may not integrate the exception into a practical application of the exception.
 RecogniCorp, LLC v.
 Nintendo Co., 855 F.3d 1322, 1327, 122 USPQ2d 1377 (Fed.
 Cir.
 2017) ("Adding one abstract idea (math) to another abstract idea (encoding and decoding) does not render the claim non-abstract").

-Applicant argues that Claim 10 and 11 are also integrated into a practical application of improved medical imaging using modalities from one of the above-listed apparatuses which produce images which provide better visibility.
+Applicant respectfully submits that Claims 10 and 11 are also integrated into a practical application of improved medical imaging for disease analysis with improved and more comprehensive images.
 The method and computer program are clearly connected to the medical field for improved generation of images from modalities and their analysis.

-The Examiner respectfully disagrees.
-As described elsewhere the additional elements do not integrate the judicial exception (the abstract idea) into a practical application of the exception or provide significantly more.
-The Examiner agrees that the method and computer program are generally linked to medical field.
-For example, additional elements in the subject matter eligibility analysis were found to be generally linking.
+See the relevant responses to this argument above.
 “Clearly connected to the medical field” does not necessarily ensure patentability as many abstract ideas, in particular, relevant to a certain method of organizing human activity, are firmly rooted in healthcare/the medical field.

 Conclusion